infobloxopen/db-controller/docs/index.md

 [is an open issue](https://github.com/crossplane/provider-gcp/issues/157).
 The db-controller creates the CloudDatabase Claim and the associated connection secret is created in the db-controller namespace.
-We can allow sharing of the database using the FragmentKey structure by mapping to the FragmentKKey using DatabaseClaim InstanceLabel property.

 [Crossplane](https://github.com/crossplane/crossplane-runtime/issues/21) started
 with the intent of using a similar